afbeelding overleg voor de computer

 Recognition & Rewards

-On this page, you will find a collection of frequently asked questions about Recognition & Rewards.
-This program—aimed at a culture and systemic change to achieve recognition and appreciation of a greater diversity of talents within our university community—generates much enthusiasm but also many questions.
-This became clear during the dialogue sessions organized by the Recognition and Rewards Steering Committee in the spring of 2021.
+On this page, you will find a collection of questions regarding Recognition & Rewards.
+This program—aimed at a culture and systemic change to achieve recognition and appreciation of a greater diversity of talents within our university community.
 We would like to keep you as well informed as possible about the developments.
 The questions are regularly updated and supplemented.

 Is your question not listed?
 Please contact us at recognitionandrewards@tilburguniversity.edu.